binance/binance-spot-api-docs/web-socket-streams.md

 * All symbols for streams are **lowercase**
 * A single connection to **stream.binance.com** is only valid for 24 hours; expect to be disconnected at the 24 hour mark
 * The websocket server will send a `ping frame` every 3 minutes.
 If the websocket server does not receive a `pong frame` back from the connection within a 10 minute period, the connection will be disconnected.
 Unsolicited `pong frames` are allowed.
+* The base endpoint **wss://data-stream.binance.com** can be subscribed to receive market data messages.
+Users data stream is **NOT** available from this URL.

 ## Websocket Limits
 * WebSocket connections have a limit of 5 incoming messages per second.
 A message is considered: